 My journey to health like so many others, has been a long and windy road and is a constantly evolving path.
 What started out as a transition to a paleo/real food lifestyle four years ago (from being a vegetarian for 10+ years – read more about that here), gradually shifted into so much more than that.
 Along the way I learned about the profound link between what I put in my body and how I look and feel (while it sounds obvious now, the calorie-counting mindset of the past didn’t really understand that ingredients matter more than calories).
 For years I suffered from eczema outbreaks, an autoimmune condition that causes skin inflammation and unpleasant side effects such as itching and patches of dry skin.
 Realizing the link between food and skin health, I pinpointed several triggers (sugar, gluten, soy, and poor quality dairy, to name a few) that can spark an eczema reaction and learned how to avoid those in order to look and feel my best.

 While I’d love to say that food solved everything, the reality is — it has played a huge role in improving my quality of life but has not solved everything.
 In July 2015 I suffered my worst eczema outbreak of my adult life, which left my entire body covered in itchy, rough patches of skin for NINE MONTHS!
 It was absolutely awful.
 I was embarrassed to wear anything but long sleeves or pants and frustrated that my healthy, real food lifestyle was not curing it — not to mention so miserable from the constant itchy, painful patches of inflamed skin.
 I didn’t know where to turn and ended up visiting a number of doctors, tried out several different medications (including prednisone) and FINALLY visited an allergist who pointed me in the right direction by taking a closer look at my skincare products.
+Everybody wants to have the best skin, and while the New Jurlique products for 2018 may do wonders for some people’s skin, everybody reacts differently to different products, so it may be time to have a closer look at what you’re putting on your skin.
+Whatever beauty products you use, you’ll be glad to know that using something like a Glossier Code can help you get them for a discounted price.

 What I did not realize was the “organic” skincare products I was using were a huge contributor to the problem.
 I honestly didn’t take the time to educate myself on the ingredients used in the products, and simply fell prey to the marketing tactics of the “natural” products industry, buying up anything that had a label with words like “organic” or “all natural.”
 Now, to be clear — I don’t want to knock the entire industry because I am sure there are some genuinely amazing products out there, but as someone who has pretty darn sensitive skin, I thought I could reliably buy and use these products without having to do any further research.
 It seems silly, especially since my approach to food and nutrition is heavily research-driven — to think that I’d let marketers and product designers make all of my decisions for me in terms of what I decide to use on my body’s largest organ.
 Yeah, looking back now I realize just how ridiculous that all sounds!